wangty1/wangty1.github.io/_pages/about.md

   more_info: >

 news: true # includes a list of news items
-services: true # include professional services
+services: false # include professional services
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---